When fall gives you leaves, make mulch. Photo by Welcomia/Freepik

 In the fall of 1990, a leaf-mulching study was initiated at the Hancock Turfgrass Research Center at Michigan State University.
 Treatments were no leaves, 50 pounds (which covers the top of your shoe), or 100 pounds (ankle height) of dry leaves per 1,000 square feet.
 Treatments were mulched into plots in November of each year with a rotary lawn mower.
 The predominantly Kentucky bluegrass turf was maintained at a 3-inch cutting height.
 Nitrogen aids in the breaking down of leaves in the composting process, so two different nitrogen rates (2 and 4 pounds of nitrogen per 1,000 square feet) were included in the study.

-In 1991, a second leaf-mulch study was initiated to examine the effects different leaf types would have on turfgrass.
+In 1991, a second leaf mulch study was initiated to examine the effects different leaf types would have on turfgrass.
 Oak and maple leaves were mulched into Midnight Kentucky bluegrass plots at 100 pounds of dry leaves per 1,000 square feet.
 Nitrogen was applied at 4 pounds per 1,000 square feet annually with either a spring or fall emphasis.
-Spring-emphasis applications were applied in April, May, July and August, while fall dates were applied in June, July, September and October.
+Spring-emphasis applications were made in April, May, July and August, while fall applications were made in June, July, September and October.
 A check plot with no nitrogen was included.

 Mulching leaves with an articulator at Walnut Hills Country Club in East Lansing, Mich.
 Photo courtesy of Thomas Nikolai and Paul Rieke

-Tom Gray, CGCS at Franklin Hills Country Club in Franklin, Mich., started mulching leaves into the rough eight years ago.
-In 1997 Golf Digest ranked Franklin Hills the eighth “Best Conditioned” golf course in the United States.
+Tom Gray, CGCS, superintendent at Franklin Hills Country Club in Franklin, Mich., started mulching leaves into the rough eight years ago.
+In 1997, Golf Digest ranked Franklin Hills the eighth “Best Conditioned” golf course in the United States.

 “We had five vacuums filling 23 dumpsters and were hauling them to a landfill at a cost of $8,750 back in 1989,” Gray recalls.
-Since that time, Franklin Hills has gone from one mulching mower to four and has sold all five of the vacuums.
+Since then, Franklin Hills has gone from one mulching mower to four and has sold all five of the vacuums.

 What’s Gray’s leaf-mulching technique?
 “We blow the leaves off the tees, greens and fairways into windrows,” he says, “and use up-front rotaries to which we have added a 1/2-inch mesh screen on the discharge opening.
 This allows the leaves to be mulched to the particle size of a 1/2-inch chip.”

-Crew members mulch leaves into the rough at Franklin Hills Country Club.
+Crew members mulch leaves into the rough at Franklin Hills Country Club in Franklin, Mich.
 Photo courtesy of Thomas Nikolai and Paul Rieke

 Franklin Hills has many trees, and sometimes deep piles of leaves accumulate.
 When this happens, Gray’s crew manually rakes the mulched leaves and incorporates the litter into flower beds.
 He reports that his small fall crew is able to keep up with the leaves and keep the membership happy with the condition of the golf course during the fall season.